Top 10 SR&ED Mistakes

 Project Descriptions: The project description is the heart of any SR&ED claim.
 I’ve seen way too many shoddy and incomplete project descriptions.
 Although it’s not necessary to divulge any ‘trade secrets’, it pays to exercise basic common sense.
 Can you really justify a mere 7 lines of “Work Performed” when you are claiming 2 man-years of effort?
 It’s also smart to describe your project in the simplest technological terms possible.
 Keep in mind that word limits imposed by the CRA are strict, as any excess words are simply truncated by their automated system.
 Carefully study the published CRA guide to fully understand what content you are expected to provide.

 Documentation, documentation, documentation: Documentation is the key to both defending your claim and assessing eligibility.
 Without a contemporaneous record of the SR&ED work the chances of a project being deemed ineligible rises substantially.
 The more your claim is worth, the more documentation you need to provide.
 The gold standard of documentation includes a link between the activity, the time involved and the performer.
 Keep in mind that SR&ED is about the “how” or the “process” of experimental development rather than the “what”.
 Showing a working product does not prove you undertook SR&ED.
+Read our Step-by-Step guides on how to document SR&ED better.

 Government Assistance: Line 429 of your SR&ED claim form T661 is where “provincial/territorial government assistance” is claimed.
 Many don’t realize that this also includes any provincial SR&ED or R&D tax credits you expect to receive in the tax year.
 This may also include other forms of provincial government assistance such as grants and subsidies.
 Although most tax preparation software fills this line automatically, in almost all cases this line should be filled (by hand) if you have a provincial SR&ED claim.
 If this line is missing, it may trigger an incomplete flag by the CRA’s automated systems (see below).